Forrest Gump: Filming

 The Gump family home set was built along the Combahee River near Yemassee, South Carolina, and the nearby land was used to film Curran's home as well as some of the Vietnam scenes.
 Over 20 palmetto trees were planted to improve the Vietnam scenes.
-Forrest Gump narrated his life's story at the northern edge of Chippewa Square in Savannah, Georgia, as he sat at a bus stop bench.
+Throughout the film, Forrest narrates his life story on a bus stop bench, which was filmed at the northern edge of Chippewa Square in Savannah, Georgia.
 There were other scenes filmed in and around the Savannah area as well, including a running shot on the Richard V. Woods Memorial Bridge in Beaufort while he was being interviewed by the press, and on West Bay Street in Savannah.
 Most of the college campus scenes were filmed in Los Angeles at the University of Southern California.
 The lighthouse that Forrest runs across to reach the Atlantic Ocean the first time is the Marshall Point Lighthouse in Port Clyde, Maine.
 Additional scenes were filmed in Arizona, Utah's Monument Valley, and Montana's Glacier National Park.